rjpcasalino/blog_bt/src/posts/2021-08-19-Netbooting-OpenBSD.md

 When the client named "mockingbird" requests the pathname for its logical "root" it will be given the server name "server" and the pathname `/export/mockingbird` as the response to its RPC request.

 Once you've setup the filesystem and exported it properly, now's the time to try to netboot again.

+The PROM loads the boot program which in turn loads the kernel which does NFS mounts for root and swap.

 ![Little Nemo 1906-10-21](https://upload.wikimedia.org/wikipedia/commons/0/0b/Little_Nemo_1906-10-21.jpg)